Ever wondered what to eat in Kyoto? Well, we’d suggest preparing your tastebuds for a Japanese food experience like no other!

 The dishes are often simple with limited seasonings and ingredients.
 Of course, chefs in Kyoto tend to get creative with shojin.
 It helps to bring out the natural flavours of the various plant-based ingredients.

-Several Buddhist temples in Kyoto serve up shojin, including Tenryu-Ji Temple.
+We’ve found that several Buddhist temples in Kyoto serve up shojin, including Tenryu-Ji Temple.
 The temple also specializes in a selection of other Buddhist dishes.

 Obanzai